Tagline: The rocking, shocking, new wave of horror.

-Okay, it is wholly ridiculous: a heady blend of MTV pop culture, New Wave eroticism and classic Hammer Horror, but unlike hundreds of other efforts floating around in the ‘bad movie’ afterlife, you’ll be hard pressed to call it boring.
-In fact, it is positively spellbinding in its presentation, a movie which eschews logicality in favour of a visceral experience of shallow exhibitionism.
+Okay, it is wholly ridiculous: a heady blend of MTV pop culture, New Wave Eroticism and classic Hammer Horror, but unlike hundreds of other efforts floating around in the ‘bad movie’ afterlife, you’ll be hard pressed to call it boring.
+In fact, it is positively spellbinding, a movie which eschews logicality in favour of a visceral experience of shallow exhibitionism.

-For a start, where else would you find the iconic Christopher Lee – here playing a variation of the classic vampire killer – wearing punk rocker shades outside a grubby pop concert as female werewolves cavort half naked?
-It is rumoured that the horror icon was so overwhelmed with the the poor performances of his co-stars that he would wander around the set wishing for the floor to open up and swallow him, but it is that stark disparity between the classically trained and woefully inept which helps make the picture so strikingly unique.
+For a start, where else would you find the legendary Christopher Lee – here playing a variation of the classic vampire killer – wearing punk shades outside a grubby pop concert as female werewolves cavort half-naked?
+It is rumoured that the horror icon was so overwhelmed by the the poor performances of his co-stars that he would wander around the set wishing for the floor to open up and swallow him, but it is that stark disparity between the classically trained and woefully inept which helps make the picture so strikingly unique.

-‘Howling II’ is a weird marketing exercise in the ludicrously avant-garde, but it is also a horror movie, with a respectful nod to the traditions of old and a strong affiliation with the pop culture of its time.
-One of a plethora of movies to capitalise on the popularity of John Landis’ Rick Baker designed Thriller video, there are some rather wonderful special effects here considering the movie had a tenth of the budget of Landis and Baker’s other Oscar winning collaboration An American Werewolf in London.
+‘Howling II’ is a weird marketing exercise in the ludicrously avant-garde, but it is also a horror movie, with a respectful, if largely misjudged nod to the traditions of old.
+One of a plethora of movies to capitalise on the popularity of John Landis’ Rick Baker- designed Thriller video, there are some rather wonderful special effects here considering the movie had a tenth of the budget of Landis and Baker’s other Oscar winning collaboration An American Werewolf in London.

 Can this movie be considered a horror classic?
 Judged on the basis of its own inimitable style . . . perhaps.
 Hardly groundbreaking in cinematic terms, but oddly unique, ‘Striba – Werewolf Bitch’ may not be for everyone, but creepy pagan rituals and werewolf orientated puppet shows are positively eerie, while treacherous midgets in obscene papier-mâché masks are reminiscent of the infamous shock finale of Don’t Look Now.